How to read the Candlestick Chart? – (Analysis for traders)

 Good luck with trading.

-The Candlestick Analysis is the best way to develop and adapt trading strategies.
+The candlestick analysis is the best way to develope and adapt trading strategies.
 You get more information than by other chart types.